tranvohuy/Enet-cityscapes/understanding_cityscapes_dataset.md

                 [ 111, 281]
             ]
     }, ```

 This means, there is a 'pole' object.
 It is a polygon from pixels with coordinate (102,278)-(103,243)-(112,243)-(111,281)

 The json files seem to have the most information about segmentation.
 We can see from the files that there are many object poles, 11 object cars, 2 object people, etc. One true car can be splitted into several object cars because of poles or trees in front of them.

- There is a way to convert json file to three other image file types
+ There is a way to convert json file to three other image file types using [json to instanceids](https://github.com/mcordts/cityscapesScripts/blob/4b6e5154281617660d8347e6c7109686af239317/cityscapesscripts/preparation/json2instanceImg.py), [json to labelids](https://github.com/mcordts/cityscapesScripts/blob/4b6e5154281617660d8347e6c7109686af239317/cityscapesscripts/preparation/json2labelImg.py)